fChristenson/My-life-as-a-programmer/README.md

 > I'm a programmer and I want to quit programming, what should I do?

-> I'm 34 and I have only 20k in my savings.
-I'm a software engineer with a well paid job and not sure if I'm doing things correctly.
-What is some advice?

 > I started a software development job that is too advanced for my experience.
 What should I do?

 > I am a Software Development Director for a small software firm.
 Any tips on how to move to next level quickly?